MicrosoftDocs/power-automate-docs/articles/process-mining-alm-entities-solutions.md

 1. At the bottom of the screen, select **Create**.
 1. On the menu bar at the top, select **Add existing** > **More** > **Other** > **PM Inferred Task**.
-1. From the **Add existing PM Inferred Task** list, select the process you created and want to copy to the Test environment for importing, and then select **Add**.
+1. From the **Add existing PM Inferred Task** list, select the process you created and want to migrate to the Test environment, and then select **Add**.
 1. On the navigation menu, select the back arrow to go to the **Solutions** screen.
 You should now see the solution you created.
 1. Select your solution, and then select **Export solution** on the menu at the top.
 1. On the **Before you export** screen, select **Publish**.